amulyashruthi1797/ECE209AS/README.md

 All code changes can be found along the path https://github.com/amulyashruthi1797/ECE209AS/

 # Literature Survey and Previous Work
-Out of the 25 papers studied, we will first start off with the implementation of these methodologies to begin with the comparitive analysis of the best architecture
+Out of the 25 papers studied, we will first start off with the implementation of these methodologies to begin with the comparitive analysis for the best architecture
 | Paper citation                                             | Methodology                                                                                      |
 | ---------------------------------------------------------- | -------------------------------------------------------------------------------------------- |
 |Chung, Joon Son, et al. "Lip reading sentences in the wild."
 2017 IEEE conference on computer vision and pattern recognition (CVPR).
 IEEE, 2017.|‘Watch, Listen, Attend and Spell’ (WLAS) network:The convolutional network is based on the VGG-M model, followed by LSTM encoder and transducer.|